SNAP Benefits

 If you are moving, you should report your new address as soon as possible to ensure you get all the critical letters.

 You can report changes by bringing or sending a change report form to your local office.
+You can also complete this form through your online portal if you initially applied online.

 What if I graduate?